mwilliamson/python-makefile/README.md

 ### register

-Register the package with PyPI
+Register the package with PyPI.

 ### bootstrap